Påhlman family

-The Påhlman family (German: von Pohlmann, also Polman or Pollmann; Swedish: Påhlman; Russian: Полман) is an ancient noble family of Westphalian origin, with branches belonging to the Swedish, Estonian, and Prussian nobilities.
+The Påhlman family (German: von Pohlmann, also Polman or Pollmann; Swedish: Påhlman; Полман) is an ancient noble family of Westphalian origin, with branches belonging to the Swedish, Estonian, and Prussian nobilities.
 Members of the family are first attested in Livonia and Swedish Estonia during the late 16th century.
 Over the following centuries, members of the family held prominent civil and military positions throughout the history of the Kingdom of Sweden.

 The Swedish branch was ennobled in 1650 under Queen Christina and introduced into the Swedish House of Nobility.
 A branch matriculated into the Estonian Knighthood and later incorporated into the Russian nobility, while a Prussian branch attained baronial rank by diploma around 1735.
 The family's legacy also includes significant contributions to Swedish education, notably through the founding of the Påhlmans Handelsinstitut in Stockholm.

 The family name has various spellings, including Polman, Pollman, Poldemann, Bolemann, Pohlmann, and Påhlman, reflecting its spread across different regions.
 Several branches remain extant today.

 Name and etymology

 The Pohlmann or Pollman surname and its variants are of Low German origin and appear in various regions throughout Germany, particularly Westphalia, Bremen, and their surrounding areas.
-The surname appears in historical records dating back to at least 1254, when a preacher named Johann Polemann was recorded in Braunschweig.
+The surname appears in historical records dating back to at least 1254, when a preacher named Johann Polemann was recorded in Braunschweig in Lower Saxony.
 While name researchers have not reached a definitive conclusion on its etymology, several theories have been proposed.
 One common interpretation suggests a toponymic origin, meaning 'a man from Poland' or someone who traded with the region.
 Another theory, proposed by name researcher K. J. Brechenmacher, traces the name to the Old High German given name Baldoman (meaning "bold man").
 Other suggestions connect it to an occupational name from the Low German word for stake (paohl), for a builder who worked on pile grids in swampy areas.

 M. Pohlmann describes a more widely supported theory, connecting the name to the Middle Low German word pōl, referring to a person who lived near water-filled depressions such as ponds or pools, or in general a damp, swampy area with stagnant water.
 This interpretation is also supported by heraldic evidence, including early coats of arms for Pohlmann families that feature a man standing in water, which would be a literal representation of the name.
 This theory would also account for the name's independent appearance in multiple locations throughout the Low German-speaking world.
 For the branch that entered Swedish service, the name was most commonly spelled Polman or Pollman before being officially recorded as Påhlman upon their ennoblement in 1650.